 The Eurographics Awards Programme recognizes individuals who have significantly advanced the field of computer graphics.
 Each year, the awards are presented at the opening ceremony of the annual Eurographics conference, and winners receive a special award trophy, specifically designed for this occasion by Carlo Sequin.
 Details on the design and manufacture of the Eurographics award trophy can be found in this presentation (courtesy Markus Gross).

-The PhD-Award was created in 2011 and its first chairman is Pere Brunet.
+The PhD-Award was created in 2011 and its first chairman was Pere Brunet.
 Three awards are granted every year for Computer Graphics PhD theses finalized or defended in Europe or a Eurographics country.
 The aim is to recognize good thesis work in Europe, to incentivize young researchers, and to offer them the opportunity to publish the state of the art section of their thesis as a STAR in the Computer Graphics Forum Journal.

 The John Lansdown Award was a multimedia prize until 2007.